Evan looked across the

 street-hard face remained sullen.
 "I set out to commit the perfect crime.
 It

-won't be perfect if there are witnesses who can say I was in this neck of
+won't be perfect if there are witnesses who can say I was in this neck of the

-Seeing an
+Seeing

-and spoke.
-"Your psychiatrist is correct, Danny.
+teeth and spoke.
+“Your psychiatrist is correct, Danny.
 But just like Evan helped

-you warp your mind I have the power to help you heal it.
+you warp your mind, I have the power to help you heal it.
 You say you've

 committed a crime, we'll take your word for it, but I don't believe in jail